 Gossamer Gear’s Mariposa 60 is our favorite ultralight pack this season for its durable Robic nylon build, impressive organization, and solid suspension.
 After a thorough round of testing, we had few complaints with the Mariposa: namely, the SitLight pad along the backpanel was prone to bunching and we would have liked a few more cinch straps to secure external gear.
 However, the Mariposa 60 comes in at an impressively light 1 pound 12 ounces (for a small frame with small belt, comparable to my women's medium Flash 55)—a whopping 14 ounces lighter than the fully featured Flash.
 You do sacrifice two exterior pockets with the Mariposa, but we think it’s the most complete ultralight pack on the market and worth the extra $71.

-A final pack to consider is Hyperlite Mountain Gear’s Southwest 3400.
-Right off the bat, the Southwest is in a different stratosphere price-wise at $345.
+Another pack to consider is Hyperlite Mountain Gear’s Southwest 3400.
+Right off the bat, the Southwest is in a different stratosphere price-wise at $355.
 But for the extra money, you get a tough Dyneema construction that offers superior water and tear resistance, similar carrying capacity, and a feathery 2-pound weight.
-It’s true that the Hyperlite is lacking some of the organization options of the Flash—and it doesn’t have anything resembling the unique Packmod system.
-But the no-nonsense durability and comfort make it a favorite among thru-hikers and ultralight backcountry explorers.
-In the end, they each have their appeals, and we think the REI’s significant cost savings, all-around ease of use, and carrying comfort are an enticing combination.
+It’s true that the Hyperlite is lacking some of the organization options of the Flash, and it doesn’t have anything resembling the unique Packmod compression system.
+But the no-nonsense durability and built-in weather protection make it a favorite among thru-hikers and ultralight backcountry explorers.
+In the end, each has their appeals, but we think the REI’s significant cost savings, all-around ease of use, and carrying comfort are an enticing combination.